ruby-hyperloop/ruby-hyperloop.io/docs/tutorial.md

 }
 ```

-In React.rb you can add classes to elements using css dot notation.
+In Reactrb you can add classes to elements using css dot notation.

 So instead of saying `div(class: "foo bar")` you can say `div.foo.bar`